Cryptex-github/ril-py/docs/ril.rst

 Pixel
 -----

-There are two pixel type.
+There are two pixel types.

 :class:`Pixel` and other pixel classes.